diaz-de-berenguer/boot-up/README.md

 ## Boot-up

-A nice looking landing page for an imaginary bike shop.
+Responsive landing page for an imaginary bike shop.

+#### Bootstrap

+- The layout was built using Bootstrap.

+#### Google Fonts

+- The font used is 'Arimo'